piedraj/AnalysisCMS/muons/README.md

 # 3. How to produce the muon validation plots

-As usual, first to login to lxplus and go to your CMSSW releases area.
+As usual, first login to lxplus and go to your CMSSW releases area.

     ssh -Y piedra@lxplus.cern.ch -o ServerAliveInterval=240
     bash -l